Fathers Of The Internet – Who are They?

 2. He was involved in developing HTML (the language for structuring Web pages).

-3. He was the one who developed the first browser (Mosaic) to support the World Wide Web.
+3. He developed the first browser (Mosaic) to support the World Wide Web.

-4. He was the one who wrote the first draft of the Hypertext Markup Language (HTML) standard, which underpins the World Wide Web.
+4. He wrote the first draft of the Hypertext Markup Language (HTML) standard, which underpins the World Wide Web.

-5. He was the one who invented HTTP (HyperText Transfer Protocol), the system which allowed a Web page to be transmitted from one computer to another over the Internet.
+5. He invented HTTP (HyperText Transfer Protocol), the system that allows a Web page to be transmitted from one computer to another over the Internet.

-6. He was the one who invented the W3C (World Wide Web Consortium), which has set up the standards for all Web browsers.
+6. He invented the W3C (World Wide Web Consortium), which has set standards for all Web browsers.

 7. He is the one who coined the term WWW and invented the first Web server.